liboaloud/The-Beacon-Theorem/README.md

 # The-Beacon-Theorem
-The Beacon Theorem is divided into three parts that explain different concepts of the beacon pyramid.
+The Beacon Theorem is divided into three parts that explain different concepts of the Minecraft beacon pyramid.

 # The Beacon Theorem